• Skip to main content

 • Margarine Or Butter: Butter adds richness and helps to bind all the ingredients together.
 Use salted or unsalted butter, this is up to your personal preference.

-Can I Add Fruit Or Nuts?
+Add Fruit Or Nuts

-If you want to add some crunch, you can chuck in nuts, diced peanuts, cashews, almonds and walnuts.
+If you want to add some crunch, you can chuck in nuts, diced peanuts, cashews, almonds or walnuts.
+I like to add flavourings like almond extract and vanilla extract to add even more flavour without altering the texture.

 homemade flapjacks on plate

-• Healthy Banana Flapjacks
+• Banana Flapjacks

 • Bakewell Flapjacks